 Saul Cresswell was born in the small picturesque village of Augusta, near Cape Leeuwin, the end point for the Cape to Cape Track.
 Saul completed a Bachelor Degree in Sustainable Development in 2007, with a strong focus on Mandarin Chinese.
 He went on to work in the field of natural resource management and sustainability education.
 From 2011-2014 he worked for HotRock, a non-profit delivering sustainability education to high schools in Western Australia, running the highly successful Seed2Tree program.
 Saul has travelled to China on a few occasions, and is passionate about the culture and the language.

 Nyree Barrett completed a Bachelor of Science with majors in Zoology and Environmental Management in 2012.
 Frequenting the region throughout her studies as a conservation volunteer, Nyree permanently moved to Margaret River soon after graduating.
 Working as a local government Environmental Officer, her love for the region was solidified.
 Volunteering with chimpanzees in Zambia, visiting over 20 European countries and caring for elephants in Thailand are a snippet of Nyree’s travelling experience although for her, nothing beats returning to her home in Margs!
-In her spare time, Nyree loves surfing, trail running and practicing yoga, as well as enjoying all the wine and food the region has to offer.
+Recently, Nyree has found herself travelling to Sri Lanka to escape the wet south-west winters with her partner Scott.
+She is also employed as a cave tour guide with the Margaret River Busselton Tourism Association.
+In her spare time, Nyree loves surfing, camping and practicing yoga, as well as enjoying all the wine and food the region has to offer.

 Russell Pratt has a vast experience with the Western Australian coastal environment through his lifelong love of surfing, wave sailing, ocean yacht racing, diving, and fishing bringing a unique perspective and understanding of the Western Australian coast.
 Rusty was state champion wave sailor 1991-1996 and competing on a national level until a knee injury slowed down his ambitions.
 Rusty moved to the region in 2002 to be close to one of his favourite sailing spots, the legendary Margaret River Main Break a wave reputed to be one of the most powerful in the world.
 Previously, Russell was the owner of a brick recycling business and managed to reduce 2 million tonne of landfill by selling on second hand bricks.
 Russell has a love of all things green – a keen home gardener with a native garden, vege patch and orchid.
 He loves to walk the trails around the region as well as the Cape to Cape Track itself and spot wildflowers with his wife Gail.
 A mechanic by trade, Russ keeps a watchful eye on the company’s fleet ensuring you have a safe comfortable journey with us.